rrsarq/caixa-alta/README.md

 ## Simple program to change the text case, using the command line

-A simle Python program, useful when you are renaming files
+A simple Python program, useful when you are renaming files

 ## Usage